 Latest Releases

-Klobuchar, Smith Secure Significant Federal Funding to Improve Highway 5 in Carver County
+Klobuchar, Smith Secure Significant Federal Funding to Reconstruct Trunk Highway 19 in Northfield

-WASHINGTON – U.S. Senators Amy Klobuchar (D-MN) and Tina Smith (D-MN) announced that they have secured $25 million from the U.S. Department of Transportation (USDOT) to improve Highway 5.
-The resources, provided through USDOT’s Rural Surface Transportation Grant Program, will widen the roadway from two to four lanes between Chanhassen and Victoria.
+WASHINGTON – U.S. Senators Amy Klobuchar (D-MN) and Tina Smith (D-MN) announced that they have secured over $25 million from the U.S. Department of Transportation (USDOT) to improve Trunk Highway (TH) 19 in Northfield.
+The resources, provided through the USDOT’s Rural Surface Transportation Grant Program, will widen TH 19 from two lanes to three between Decker Ave and Union Pacific Railroad.
+Improvements will also include a new roundabout at Armstrong Rd, better pedestrian walkways and crossings, and a new snow fence at Decker Ave.
 “Rebuilding our infrastructure is critical for families, workers, and businesses,” said Klobuchar.
-“Highway 5 is a key route in Carver County, but it does not adequately serve the growing population, leading to safety hazards and traffic jams.
-This infrastructure project will reduce traffic congestion, improve safety, and create good jobs.”
+“Highway 19 is an important route into Northfield from I-35, passing significant locations such as St. Olaf and Carleton College.
+This infrastructure project will reduce traffic congestion and improve safety for drivers, pedestrians, and cyclists.”
 “If we’re going to build an economy that works for everyone, then we need to prioritize investments in critical infrastructure, like highways, that connect people with opportunities all across the state,” said Smith.
-“This grant is the first step to improving Highway 5 to best serve Carver County.”
+“This grant is the first step to improving Highway 19 to best serve the Northfield area.”
 The Rural Surface Transportation Grant Program provides communities across the country with funding for local projects that improve and expand surface transportation infrastructure in rural areas and bolster connectivity, safety, and reliability.
 The program was created by the Bipartisan Infrastructure Law, which Klobuchar and Smith supported and was signed into law in 2021.
-The Bipartisan Infrastructure Law provides resources for improving roads, bridges, public transportation, water infrastructure, and broadband in Minnesota and across the country. ###
+The Bipartisan Infrastructure Law provides resources for improving roads, bridges, public transportation, water infrastructure, and broadband in Minnesota and across the

 U.S. Senators Amy Klobuchar, Tina Smith Join Colleagues in Pushing a Framework for U.S. Recognition of a Nonmilitarized Palestinian State